Actifio/AGMPowerCLI/UsageExamples.md

 ## Appliance Parameter and Slot Management (10.0.4 to 11.0.3)

+> **Warning**:   This method will be deprecated in a future release and replaced with [Appliance Schedule Management](UsageExamples.md/#appliance-schedule-management) and [UsageExamples.md/#Appliance Parameter and Slot Management](appliance-parameter-and-slot-management).

 Each appliance has a set of parameters that are used to:

 * Enable and disable functions.
 These parameters are usually: 0 (off) or 1 (on)